apluslms/a-plus/doc/GRADERS.md

 * `max_points`

-	The maximum points for this exercise set by "teacher" in A+.
+	The maximum points for this exercise set by a "teacher" in A+.

+* `max_submissions`

+	The maximum submissions for this exercise set by a "teacher" in A+.

 * `uid`